Rai Bhoe Bhatti

-Rai Bhoe Bhatti (c.
+Rai Bhoe Bhatti (Note: Punjabi: راۓ بھوۓ بھٹی) (c.
 1380 – 1454 or 1461), alternatively spelt as Rai Bhoi Bhatti, was a Muslim Rajput zamindar in medieval India.
 He was the founder of a rebuilt Nankana Sahib, formerly known as Rai-Bhoi-Di-Talwandi, a village in the province of Punjab (an 'Iqta/Subah of the ruling Delhi Sultanate).
 He was born a Hindu but embraced Islam later on in his life.
 (Note: Other sources state he was born a Muslim and it was an earlier ancestor who made the conversion from Hinduism to Islam.)
 He was the son of Rai Raaney Bhatti.

 Biography

 Ancestors of Bhatti arrived in Punjab in the early 14th century during the reign of Alauddin Khalji (1295–1315).
 Khalji's Army had attacked Jaisalmer, a state in Rajputana (now Rajasthan in India), to avenge raids by Hindu Rajputs.
 After a bloody battle, one of the Bhatti Rajput prince along with his clansmen who survived were taken hostage.
 They were converted to Islam and sent to exile in northern Punjab, near Kotli (about 40 miles from the present-day Lahore).
 According to the legend, Khalji was so touched by their bravery that he paid a tribute to them by giving them about 1,50,000 acres of Punjab's most fertile land as compensation for their defeat and also as an enticement to keep them from rallying troops and building a new Rajput Bhatti Army.
 According to some sources, his ancestor, Rai Addel Bhatti (1265 – 1350) was the one who made the first conversion from Hinduism to Islam in the family due to the influence of Sufism.